 "Bike Bill" and Use of Highway Funds: The Oregon Legislature passed ORS 366.514, aka the Bike Bill, in 1971.The bill requires facilities for people walking and biking wherever a road, street or highway is built or rebuilt.
 It applies to ODOT, cities and counties and requires spending reasonable amounts of their share of the state highway fund on facilities for pedestrians and bicyclists.
 These facilities must be located within the right-of-way of public roads, streets or highways open to motor vehicle traffic.
 The funds cannot be spent on trails in parks or other areas outside of a road, street or highway right-of-way.
-ODOT created additional guidance on ORS 366.514 Interpretation.
+ODOT created additional guidance on ORS 366.514 Interpretation and screening flowchart.

 E-Bike & Scooter Pocket Guide: Read the summary of Oregon laws and regulations related to electric assist bicycles, e-scooters, mopeds, segways, and more.
 Includes answers to frequently asked questions like: “Is a helmet required?” and “Is it legal to ride on bike paths?”